CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "What is the difference between Beacon v2 Models and Beacon v2?"

     **Beacon v2** is a specification to build an [API](https://docs.genomebeacons.org).
 The [Beacon v2 Models](https://docs.genomebeacons.org/models/) define the format for the API's responses to queries regarding biological data.
-With the help of `Convert-Pheno`, text files ([BFF](bff.md)) that align with this response format can be generated.
+With the help of `Convert-Pheno`, data exchange text files ([BFF](bff.md)) that align with this response format can be generated.
 By doing so, the BFF files can be integrated into a non-SQL database, such as MongoDB, without the API having to perform any additional data transformations internally.

     ##### last change 2023-02-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)